tpm2-software/tpm2-pkcs11/docs/tpm2-pkcs11_object_auth_model.md

 no new NV indexes need to be defined when changing the authorization.
 <br>

-In the design this object type is used define the SO-PIN/ USER-PIN auth reference objects.
+In the design this object type is used to define the SO-PIN/ USER-PIN auth reference objects.

 ## tpm2-pkcs11 objects